aw8630/cat-soundbox-support/README.md

-# Cat Walkie-Talkie – Support
+# Cat Soundbox – Support

 If you need help, please contact us: